UnionHerald police blotters

 Theft, burglary

+• On April 16 in the 3500 block of West Mineral Pond Boulevard a 2012 Chevrolet Silverado was stolen.

-• On April 9 in the 1000 block of Washington Street a resident called police to report someone broke into his apartment and stole $800 and a roll of quarters.
+• On April 16 in the 2900 block of Cutters Grove Avenue a trolling motor was stolen off a boat.

-• On April 10 in the 1200 block of Benton Street a snowmobile trailer, snowmobile and four-wheeler were stolen from a residence.
+• On April 17 in the 500 block of Greenhaven Road a shotgun, pistol magazines and ammo were stolen from a vehicle.

 Property damage

-• On April 8 in the 600 block of Monroe Street a passenger window was smashed.
+• On April 15 in the 1300 block of Highway 10 the ignition of an ambulance was drilled.

-• On April 8 in the 600 block of Harrison Street NW a girl damaged a door and closet.

-• On April 8 in the 50 block of Maple Lane a 16-year-old boy was arrested on domestic assault charges after attacking two people because he was grounded.
+• On April 18 in the 600 block of Johnson Street officers were dispatched to a property damage crash, and the driver was arrested on third-degree DWI charges.

 Miscellaneous